Piernikkk/space-explorer/README.md

 ### Run:

-#### First you need to create .env file in repo's root folder, this file is mounted inside docker container.
+First you need to create .env file in repo's root folder, this file is mounted inside docker container.
+When creating `.env` file, you can base on `.env.example` file.

+You can obtain a free API key for NASA API [here](https://api.nasa.gov/).

 ```bash
 docker-compose up -d